sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ----
 ### Justification

+This clearly shows the power of better package such as  `earlyR`  and  `EpiEstim`  that are part of R when applied to an epidemic dataframe.

 This will is very common approach used in datasets that follows an Epi curve [^10] as an example [Dr. Tim Churches](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/#estimating-changes-in-the-effective-reproduction-number)  took the Epi curve of MERS virus, which had a mean of 7.6 and a SD of 3.4, `curve fitted` using `estimate_R()` function in the `EpiEstim` package to Hubei province's COVID-19 cases

 ![enter image description here](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1_files/figure-html5/Cori_parametric_si_model_fit_hubei-1.png)